Ricochet

 Engine

-Ricochet runs on Valve’s GoldSrc engine, the same technology powering Half-Life and its official expansions.1 The game requires minimal hardware by modern standards:
+Ricochet runs on Valve’s GoldSrc engine, the same technology powering Half-Life and its official expansions.1 The engine, originally a heavily modified version of the Quake engine, provided the foundation for Ricochet’s first-person gameplay and networking capabilities.

-Minimum (Windows):
+Minimum (Windows):7

 • 500 MHz processor